Gush Etzion: Interim period (1949–1967)

 In May 1948, the women and children evacuated from the bloc before the battle were taken to the Ratisbonne Monastery in Jerusalem.
 In June 1948, when the road to Jerusalem was opened, they were moved to Petah Tikva for two months.
 The refugees lived at the Netzah Yisrael school until the school year began, later resettling in Giv'at Aliyah, a neighborhood in Jaffa organized like a kibbutz.

 Four years later, the returning prisoners of war of the bloc founded Nir Etzion in the Mount Carmel area near Haifa.
 Nir Etzion sought to accept the majority of the bloc's children into it, but despite wishing to unite in a new place of residence, the issue of joining Nir Etzion was a matter of debate among the children, many of whom joined the Nahal military unit.
 The survivors of Masu'ot Yitzhak, Ein Tzurim, and Revadim founded their communities anew in Israel proper.

 The interim period saw the rise of two movements designed to commemorate the fall of Gush Etzion, through songs, poetry, prose and cultural activities.
 Both the land of the bloc, and the events that transpired there in the war of 1948, became sacred to the descendants of the original participants.
 Some compared the story of the yearning to return to the bloc to the story of the Jews yearning to return to the Land of Israel.
-For 19 years, some survivors would gather on the Israel–Jordan frontier and gaze at the giant oak tree there in remembrance of what was.
-This became an annual gathering following the Independence Day ceremony (independence day was one day after the bloc had fallen).
+From 1949 to 1967, some survivors would gather annually on the Israel–Jordan frontier after the Yom HaZikaron / Independence Day ceremony (independence day was one day after the bloc had fallen) and gaze at the giant oak tree ("The lone oak") there in remembrance of what had been.
 Poems and stories were written that humanized the lone tree.
 This was criticized by the novelist Haim Be'er, who called the bloc's settlement movements a "fervent cult" and compared them to the Canaanites.